 To obtain an unofficial transcript of your completed coursework and grades, print one out from SONIS by logging in to your account and clicking on “Transcript.”
 If you do not have a SONIS account, you may not obtain an unofficial transcript and must request an official transcript instead.

 To obtain an official transcript of your completed coursework and grades, please use the National Student Clearinghouse to order your transcripts.
 The cost for this process is $15.00 per copy.
 All requests must be in writing with your signature.
 Processing may take up to 3-5 business days from the time of receipt of the request.
 Incomplete requests will not be processed.
+(For GTU Common MA Students, please click here for information on ordering transcripts.)

 Search and Register for Courses